Morris Middle School

 Both sixth grade reading and math teams experienced turnover and movement at the end of the 2017-2018 school year.
 In the 2018-2019 school year, our 6th grade math team consisted of four first year teachers and one veteran.
 We focused on building capacity through school wide systems of intervention and by-student-by-standard Tier II instruction for students in need, twice weekly collaborative team meetings and mentorship of our new teachers and we were able to maintain achievement levels.

-We also added a personalized learning team to both fifth and sixth grades in the 2018-2019 school year.
+We also shifted to a full campus model for personalized learning in the 2021-2022 school year.
 This created a big shift from a focus on teaching to a focus on student learning.
 Students learn using an online platform that measures cognitive skill building through student projects, teacher mentoring, peer mentoring, and building students Habits of Success through the process.
 Students coming into fifth grade came from elementary schools with experience navigating the platform through this instructional model and exhibited self-direction in reading and collaborating with peers and teachers to create projects.
-Since this was our first year to implement personalized learning in sixth grade, 100 sixth grade students were new to this instructional model.
+In the 2020-2021 school year we added two new teams to the program and 75 sixth grade students were new to this instructional model.

 Additionally, we have seen a rise in the number of LEP students including those identified as "new-comers" enroll at Morris Middle School.
 These students enter US schools for the first time in 5th or 6th grade and typically speak Spanish or Vietnamese.
 In Texas, fifth grade students can take their assessment in Spanish.
 However, in sixth grade, students must test in English regardless of their language proficiency level.
 We work to improve phonological awareness, fluency, and comprehension of our first year LEP students in fifth grade knowing they will test in English in sixth grade.

-Due to retirements and relocations, this school year we once again have several new members on our 6th grade math and reading teams.
+Due to retirements and relocations, we have six new members on our math and reading teams.
 We have focused our training in the PLC model and used time to immerse our new members in the campus All Means All philosophy.
 We are excited to see the continued positive impact this mindset has on student success.

-While we have had some shifts in our demographics, enrollment, and faculty, the commitment of our administration, faculty, and staff to the PLC Process and to refine our collaborative team and intervention processes, we have seen the culture shift and more students who are successful both academically, socially, and emotionally at Morris Middle School.
+While we have had some shifts in our demographics, enrollment, and learning format options, the commitment of our administration, faculty, and staff to the PLC Process and to refine our collaborative team and intervention processes, we have seen the culture shift and more students who are successful both academically, socially, and emotionally at Morris Middle School.